ubccr/xdmod/tests/ci/Docker/README.md

 Currently we only use docker for development, testing, and demonstration.

-wWe start a docker with the following commmand
+We start a docker with the following commmand

 **NOTE:**
 Make changes to `-v`, `-p`, `--env-file` as appropriate.